 The questionnaire used for the RNU targeting by the ANSD has been adapted to take into account the specificities of pastoral vulnerability.
 It is thus composed of the same revised modules and two additional modules on household income and expenditure.
 The questionnaire has not yet been finalised and will be adapted following the process analysis.

-The questionnaire consists of the following modules:
+The preliminary questionnaire consists of the following modules:

-indication, here are some éléments détaillés
+As an indication, here are some modifications made to the ANSD's basic questionnaire

-1. Location: + lgeographical coordinates of households
+1. Location: addition ofgeographical coordinates of households

-2. Composition du ménage : vérifié que les informations d’état civil y sont

 3. Housing and living conditions: we have adapted by eliminating some questions related to housing characteristics and added distances to basic social services and water and drinking facilities

-4. Durable assets: addition é lwater conservation equipment
+4. Durable assets: addition ofwater conservation equipment

 5. Household income: new module income from livestock (animal sales, milk sales, etc.), agricultural income (production sold, etc.), transfers received, income from other activities (marabout, trade, wage-earning, etc.)